Sintfoap/git_docs/outline.typ

 When making resolutions to merge conflicts its important that you be respectful of other users code.
 Do not ever just accept your changes without thinking through the ramifications of deleting the other users progress.
-Most of the time it is acceptable and reccomended that you bring in other users that wrote the code to look at doing a merge between the two branches to make sure that all opinions and changes are brought into consideration.
+Most of the time it is acceptable and recommended that you bring in other users that wrote the code to look at doing a merge between the two branches to make sure that all opinions and changes are brought into consideration.
 There are few worse feelings in development than introducing a bug that could've been avoided if